conda/ceps/cep-??.md

 ## Abstract

-The conda steering council team is proposing to transition chat platforms from Element/Matrix to Zulip.
+The conda steering council is proposing to transition chat platforms from Element/Matrix to Zulip.

 ## Background